 When you think of inflammation, you may think of pain, redness, heat and swelling — like what your thumb looks and feels like after you’ve accidentally hit it with a hammer.
 That kind of acute inflammation is good for you, a sign of the body’s protective immune response.
 But inflammation can be harmful if it is overdone or chronic and can contribute to migraine.

-Fortunately, promising evidence suggests that we can successfully decrease inflammation by eating certain foods that naturally lower inflammation.
+Fortunately, promising evidence suggests that we can successfully decrease inflammation by following a diet for migraine prevention, eating certain foods that naturally lower inflammation.
 These foods are known as “anti-inflammatory” for their inflammation-reducing properties.

 Sound like magic?
 Even better: It’s based on science.